 parkscanada.ca

-The beaver has symbolic significance to Native Americans and Canadians.
-“The beaver helps people understand the dynamics of teamwork and to appreciate each individual’s talents and contributions in order to accomplish anything.
+Canada’s national symbol besides the maple leaf is the beaver.
+It holds deep cultural significance for both Indigenous Peoples and Canadians.
+As described by Tatjana and Walter Stolting of Spirits of the West Coast Art Gallery, “The beaver helps people understand the dynamics of teamwork and to appreciate each individual’s talents and contributions in order to accomplish anything.
 He is a builder of the mind, body, and soul and symbolizes creativity, creation, cooperation, persistence and harmony.
 The Beaver is also a hard worker and will not quit his job until he is done.”
-(Tatjana and Walter Stolting, Spirits of the West Coast Art Gallery Inc, The Beaver Symbol).

 10-03_20_Canadian_Chronicles_A.png